 There are many factors that go into a judge or jury determining custody.
-What it all boils down to is what is in the best interests of the child.
+We have created The Ultimate Guide to Child Custody in Texas to answer your questions in detail What it all boils down to is what is in the best interests of the child.
 Courts will tend to look at many factors when deciding who will win custody.
 The court will consider the following factors :

 - Best interests of the child;